Mirror image: In three dimensions

 If a person stands side-on to a mirror, left and right hands will be reversed directly by the mirror, because the person's left-right axis is then normal to the mirror plane.
-However, it's important to understand that there are always only two enantiomorphs, the object and its inside-out image.
+However, it is important to understand that there are always only two enantiomorphs, the object and its inside-out image.
 Therefore, no matter how the object is oriented towards the mirror, all the resulting images are fundamentally identical (as Corballis explains in his paper "Much ado about mirrors", mentioned above).

 In the picture of the mountain reflected in the lake (photograph top right), the reversal normal to the reflecting surface is obvious.
 Notice that there is no obvious front-back or left-right of the mountain.
 In the example of the urn and mirror (photograph to right), the urn is fairly symmetrical front-back (and left-right).
 Thus, no obvious reversal of any sort can be seen in the mirror image of the urn.

 A mirror image appears more obviously three-dimensional if the observer moves, or if the image is viewed using binocular vision.
 This is because the relative position of objects changes as the observer's perspective changes, or is differently viewed with each eye.

 Looking through a mirror from different positions (but necessarily with the point of observation restricted to the halfspace on one side of the mirror) is like looking at the 3D mirror image of space; without further mirrors only the mirror image of the halfspace before the mirror is relevant; if there is another mirror, the mirror image of the other halfspace is too.